25 Easy ideas for decorating with mirrors

 Mixing mirrors and art is an exciting way to liven a wall.
 You can even get creative and mix different frame sizes.
 Not only have you created a unique piece of art, but you’ve also increased the feeling of space and light.

-Rarely do we consider matching the mirror’s frame to the room’s colour palette.
+Rarely do we consider when decorating with mirrors, to try matching the frame to the room’s colour palette.
 However, this is an interesting way to make your mirror stand out.

 For example, if you’re using a large mirror, incorporate it into the room by using a contrasting colour.
 If you dare to be brave, pick a bold feature colour!